IBM-Bluemix-Docs/cloud-object-storage-infrastructure/java.md

 # Using Java

-The {{site.data.keyword.cos_full}} SDK for Java is comprehensive, and has features and capabilities not described in this guide.
-For detailed class and method documentation [see the Javadoc](https://ibm.github.io/ibm-cos-sdk-java/).
-Source code can be found in the [GitHub repository](https://github.com/ibm/ibm-cos-sdk-java).
+The AWS SDK for Java is comprehensive, and has features and capabilities not described in this guide.
+For detailed class and method documentation, as well as the source code, see the [GitHub repository](https://github.com/aws/aws-sdk-java).
+{:tip}

 ## Getting the SDK
-The easiest way to consume the {{site.data.keyword.cos_full_notm}} Java SDK is to use Maven to manage dependencies.
+The easiest way to consume the AWS Java SDK is to use Maven to manage dependencies.
 If you aren't familiar with Maven, you get can get up and running using the [Maven in 5 Minutes](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html) guide.

 Maven uses a file called `pom.xml` to specify the libraries (and their versions) needed for a Java project.
-Here is an example `pom.xml` file for using the {{site.data.keyword.cos_full_notm}} Java SDK to connect to {{site.data.keyword.cos_short}}.
+Here is an example `pom.xml` file for using the AWS S3 Java SDK to connect to IBM COS (it also includes the SoftLayer library for provisioning credentials and new accounts).

 ```xml